100yann/Bash-Git-Commands/linux.md

 - uname -r - return the kernel version

+---

 ### General Commands
-man x - manual for X command
+- man x - manual for X command
-whatis x - one line description of X command apropos - find a command based on a keyword absolute path - the path of a file from the root directory - cd /home/user/X relative path - the path in relation to the current working directory - cd X from /home/user alias newcommand=existingcommand - set an existing command to a new custom command
+- whatis x - one line description of X command
+- apropos - find a command based on a keyword
+- alias newcommand=existingcommand - set an existing command to a new custom command

+---

 ### Working with directories
+absolute path - the path of a file from the root directory - cd /home/user/X

+relative path - the path in relation to the current working directory - cd X from /home/user

 - pwd - print working (current) directory
 - cd - change directory.
 If it has no arguments it takes you to your home directory.
 - ls - list directory contents